We offer tips and resources for residential property owners or managers with tenants that pay their own energy bills:

 - Landlord and tenant disputes

-If you have a dispute about the date once we have set up or finalized a tenant’s account, the date can be changed once we receive the condition report that was signed by the tenant and shows the date the keys were returned.
+If you have a dispute about the date once we have set up or finalized a tenant’s account, the date can be changed once we receive the condition report that was signed by the tenant confirming the date in question.
 If there is no condition report available (for example when the tenant skips out), this becomes a matter between landlord and tenant, and may be resolved with the help of the Residential Tenancy Branch.